mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 ```

 Functions are also objects, which means you can manipulate them in the same way you can manipulate any other values.
-You can assign other variable names to functions.
+You can assign functions to variables.
 You can create lists of functions.
 You can have dictionaries that map to functions.
-If you already know this, then you know, but this is of the utmost importance because it lets you write cleaner code in some scenarios, of which I will list some.
+You can pass functions as arguments to other functions or create and return functions from within other functions.
+And much more!

 ### Don't wrap functions in anonymous functions